 Do you use both?
-Not at the same time of course, unless you happen to be this aging Baseball pro – https://www.youtube.com/watch?v=gF8rlghyxJU
+Not at the same time of course, unless you happen to be this ageing Baseball pro – https://www.youtube.com/watch?v=gF8rlghyxJU

-It’s a question we get asked an awful lot in the clinic, so I thought I’d try and impart my time served wisdom on you and hopefully help ease the pain, and associated headache from proceedings by trying to answer…
+It’s a question I get asked an awful lot in the clinic, so I thought I’d try and impart my time served wisdom on you and hopefully help ease the pain, and associated headache from proceedings by trying to answer…

 Which, When & For What?

-First off, we recommend that you do not use heat on acute injuries – acute injuries are essentially injuries less than 6 weeks old – as the additional heat can help to increase inflammation and as such will prolong the time the injury takes to heal.
+First off, I usually recommend that you do not use heat on acute injuries – acute injuries are essentially injuries less than 6 weeks old – as the additional heat can help to increase inflammation and as such will prolong the time the injury takes to heal.

-Avoid the temptation to use heat as it is more comfortable than and ice cold solution, you can actually make an injury worse by applying heat where it’s not needed.
+Avoid the temptation to use heat as it is more comfortable than and ice-cold solution, you can actually make an injury worse by applying heat where it’s not needed.
 For patients who keep introducing heat to an injury that is less than 6 weeks old, this can actually delay the healing process as the body is unable to heal if it is still in an inflammatory state, adding heat can prolong the inflammatory stage.

-Ice is your best friend with fresh injuries of this type, reduce the swelling and numb the pain whilst simultaneously reducing tissue damage.
+Ice is your best friend with fresh injuries of this type, it will help to reduce the swelling and will aid to numb the pain whilst simultaneously reducing tissue damage.

-For injuries that are now older than 6 weeks then the preferred option would be heat.
+For injuries that are older than 6 weeks then the preferred option would be to use heat.
 The heat increases blood flow to the site of the pain and will work to relax muscles and joints.
-This is essential to safely start working in a greater range of motion which will help with your recovery, should your injury be around a joint.
+The heat essentially helps to safely start working towards a greater range of motion which will help with your recovery, should your injury be around a joint.